 - If you are a couple and you don’t have a seat next to each other just ask someone if you can switch, all the seats are good and people flying business are generally friendly.
 If you don’t ask you don’t get!

 - When you go the lounge, go straight to the shower and join the queue, if there isn’t one shower immediately and then go relax.

-In conclusion, I want to reiterate just how good Etihad’s A380 product is – the best.
-It puts the majority of its competition to shame, and is more like a First Class product than a lot of the Business Class products on offer today.
+In conclusion, I want to reiterate just how good Etihad A380 Business Class product is – the best.
+It puts the majority of its competition to shame and is more like a First Class product than a lot of the Business Class products on offer today.
 It’s safe to say that it wholeheartedly exceeded my expectations.
-What really capped it off was waking from my sleep as we begun our decent (as I’d requested) and having the attendant stroll straight over with a hot towel, a glass of sparkling water and a breakfast Champagne.
+What really capped it off was waking from my sleep as we began our decent (as I’d requested) and having the attendant stroll straight over with a hot towel, a glass of sparkling water and a breakfast Champagne.
 A class act.